itismyera/7-Zip-zstd/DOC/readme.txt

 To compile with CLANG without assembler: make -j -f ../../cmpl_clang.mak

-To compile 7-Zip for x86-64 with asmc assembler: make -j -f ../../cmpl_gcc_x64.mak
+To compile Zipr for x86-64 with asmc assembler: make -j -f ../../cmpl_gcc_x64.mak

-To compile 7-Zip for arm64 with assembler: make -j -f ../../cmpl_gcc_arm64.mak
+To compile Zipr for arm64 with assembler: make -j -f ../../cmpl_gcc_arm64.mak

-To compile 7-Zip for arm64 for macOS: make -j -f ../../cmpl_mac_arm64.mak
+To compile Zipr for arm64 for macOS: make -j -f ../../cmpl_mac_arm64.mak

 Also you can change some compiler options in the mak files: